-Any Diet Can Be an Alkaline for Life® Diet!
+Any diet can be an Alkaline for Life® diet!

-No matter which types of foods you prefer, your diet can and become an Alkaline for Life® Diet simply by balancing your intake of alkaline and acid-forming foods as a path to alkalizing your body chemistry.
-Whether you’re enjoying a Mediterranean, Keto, Atkins, vegetarian, vegan, or Low FODMAP Diet, all you have to do is to incorporate more of the alkaline-forming vegetables, fruits, nuts, and seeds that are allowed in your eating program.
-Also, the use of alkalizing mineral supplements can be helpful to make any diet Alkaline for Life® Diet!
+No matter which types of foods you prefer, your diet can become an Alkaline for Life® Diet simply by balancing your intake of alkaline and acid-forming foods as a path to alkalizing your body chemistry.
+Whether you’re enjoying a Mediterranean, Keto, Atkins, vegetarian, vegan, or Low FODMAP diet, all you have to do is to incorporate more of the alkaline-forming vegetables, fruits, nuts, and seeds that are allowed in your eating program.
+Also, the use of alkalizing mineral supplements can be helpful to make any diet an Alkaline for Life® Diet!

 Is your diet acid-forming or alkaline-forming?